 Stress is your body's reaction to life changes and events, both good and bad.
 Most stress will last just a few hours, but stress can be ongoing and can lead to more than just stress.
 Although stress can play a major role in anxiety, it is not the same as anxiety.
 Stress is usually caused by something external, such as a deadline, test, or competition.
 Stress normally passes after the triggering event has ended.

 Anxiety is caused by something internal, such as imagining a terrible outcome or worrying that something will go wrong that will devastate you.
 Anxiety often does not go away even after the triggering event is over, and it can become long-term (chronic) worry.
 It is important to understand the differences between stress and anxiety and to manage your stress effectively so that it does not lead to an anxious response.

-Medicines are often used as a primary treatment for anxiety disorder.
 Medicines will be prescribed by a health care provider.
 When used together, medicines, psychotherapy, and tension reduction techniques may be the most effective treatment.

-It is important to recognize when your condition is getting worse.
+It is also important to recognize when your condition is getting worse.
 Contact your health care provider if your symptoms interfere with home or work and you feel like your condition is not improving.